cmu-delphi/delphi-epidata/docs/symptom-survey/problems.md

 ---
-title: Problems and Data Errors
+title: Data and Sampling Errors
 parent: COVID-19 Trends and Impact Survey
 nav_order: 8
 ---

-# Problems and Data Errors
+# Data and Sampling Errors
 {: .no_toc}

 Given the scale of the COVID-19 Trends and Impact Survey (CTIS), we occasionally